MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/query/overview.md

 ---
 # Use OData to query data

-The Dataverse Web API is an OData v4.0 service.
-These sections of the OData specification describe how to retrieve data from an OData service:
+The Dataverse Web API is an OData version 4.0 service.
+These sections of the OData 4.0 specification describe how to retrieve data:

 - [OData Version 4.0.
 Part 1: Protocol Plus Errata 03 11.2 Requesting Data](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_Toc453752283)
 - [OData Version 4.0.
 Part 2: URL Conventions Plus Errata 03 5 Query Options](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part2-url-conventions/odata-v4.0-errata03-os-part2-url-conventions-complete.html#_Toc453752356)

-This article and the other articles in this section describe the parts of the OData specification that the Dataverse Web API applies and how you can use it to retrieve business data from Dataverse.
+This article and the other articles in this section describe the parts of the 4.0 OData specification implemented by the Dataverse Web API and how you can use it to retrieve business data from Dataverse.

-You can also use Web API to query data about *table definitions*, or *entity metadata*.
-The structure of the data is different, so many of the capabilities described here do not apply.
-More information: [Query table definitions using the Web API](../query-metadata-web-api.md) and [Query schema definitions](../../query-schema-definitions.md)
+> [!NOTE]

-## Compose a query
+> The OData version 4.01 is the latest version.
+It include enhancements and additional features not available in version 4.0, and therefore not currently available in the Dataverse Web API.

 ## Entity collections